sureshr1/content-gitops/README.md

 ### Linux Academy Course Repository
 ### Hands-On GitOps

-This repository is a resource provided for Linux Academy students taking the hands-on GitIOps course.
+This repository is a resource provided for Linux Academy students taking the hands-on GitIOps courses.